 If this is your first time taking this exam and you're memorizing the test bank questions (which is really bad because it causes false confidence … you're scoring in the 90s, but on exam day, you score a 65 and can't figure out why), then switch over to NINJA MCQ 100% for both (N) and (A).

 SIMS – First time or retake alike: switch back and forth between the two platforms.

-Just Re-Write Your Notes.
+Just Rewrite Your Intense Notes.

 If taking notes just wasn't in the cards this time around and you did the best you could do, then we suggested re-write the NINJA Notes.

-It All Comes Together.
+All Comes Together

-If you're using your Course MCQ in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).
+Supplement Path: If you're using your Wiley Questions in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).

 Start with your weakest topics first and work backward.
-You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini testlets and really drill-down.
+You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini testlets and really drill down.